The surface category and tropical curves: The decomposition theorem

 \subsection{The simplicial groupoid D(C)}

-Now that all the tools are in place we define the simplicial groupoid $D_\cd(\mcC)$ that serves as a more convenient replacement for $N\ICsp(\mcC)$. \footnote{ The name $D$ is based on the topological poset $D_\gt^\mcC$ from \cite[Definition 2.13]{GRW14} that is used as a convenient replacement of the topological cobordism category $\mcC_d$ in their work. } One can think of $D_\cd(\mcC)$ as Rezk's \emph{relative nerve} construction applied to the $(2,1)$-category $\ICsp(\mcC)$.
-We will see that the realisation of $D_\cd(\mcC)$ is equivalent to the classifying space of $\ICsp(\mcC)$.
+Now that all the tools are in place we define the simplicial groupoid $D_\cd(\mcC)$ that serves as a more convenient replacement for $N\ICsp(\mcC)$. \footnote{ The name $D$ is based on the topological poset $D_\gt^\mcC$ from \cite[Definition 2.13]{GRW14} that is used as a convenient replacement of the topological cobordism category $\mcC_d$ in their work. } One can think of $D_\cd(\mcC)$ as a variant of the \emph{Rezk nerve} construction applied to the $(2,1)$-category $\ICsp(\mcC)$.
+We will see that the realization of $D_\cd(\mcC)$ is equivalent to the classifying space of $\ICsp(\mcC)$.
 The advantage of $D_\cd(\mcC)$ is that for each $n$ the groupoid $D_n(\mcC)$ inherits a PCM structure from $\mcC$ (which would not be the case for $N_\cd\ICsp(\mcC)$) and so we can think of $BD_\cd(\mcC)$ as a simplicial $\gC$-space.
+First, we recall the definition of the nerve and the classifying space of a $(2,1)$-category following \cite[\S1.4]{Til99}. \begin{defn} For a $(2,1)$-category $\mcA$ we define a simplicial groupoid $N_\cd \mcA$ as follows.
+Objects of $N_n \mcA$ are composable $n$-tuples of morphisms in $\mcA$.
+A morphism

+can only exist if $a_i = a_i'$ for all $i$ and in this case it consists of an $n$-tuple of $2$-morphisms $(\ga_j: f_j \cong g_j)_{j=1,\dots,n}$.
+The $i$th face map forgets $a_i$ and composes $f_{i+1} \circ f_i$ (unless $i \in \{0,n\}$) and the $i$th degeneracy map duplicates $a_i$ and introduces an identity morphism.
+We define the classifying space $B\mcA$ of $\mcA$ as the realisation of the simplicial topological space defined by sending $[n]$ to $B(N_n\mcA)$, the classifying space of the groupoid $N_n\mcA$.
+(Here Tillmann instead realises the diagonal of the bisimplicial set $N_\cd (N_\cd \mcA)$, but this is homotopy equivalent to geometrically realising both simplicial directions.) \end{defn}

+\begin{obs} There are multiple ways of assigning a ``classifying space'' to a $(2,1)$-category $\mcA$.
+While the definition above is in line with \cite{Til99}, a more modern approach would be to take its Duskin nerve $N^{\rm D}(\mcA)$ \cite{Duskin}, which is a quasi-category \cite[009P]{Kerodon}, and consider its geometric realization $|N^{\rm D}(\mcA)|$.
+We now show that these are equivalent constructions, and in fact they come from two equivalent ways of thinking of a $(2,1)$-category as an $\infty$-category.
+Let $\Cat(\Gpd)$ and $\Cat(\Kan)$ denote the $1$-categories of categories enriched in groupoids and Kan complexes, respectively, and let $\Gpd_\infty = \mcS$ denote the $\infty$-category of $\infty$-groupoids or spaces.
+Consider the diagram of $\infty$-categories

+where $N^{\rm gpd}$ denotes the groupoid-enriched nerve described in definition \ref{defn:2nerve}, $N\colon \Gpd \to \Kan$ is the usual nerve, and $N^{\rm sSet}$ denotes the simplicially enriched nerve.
+The functor $\mathrm{ac}\colon \Cat_\infty \to \mcS$ is the associated category functor that is left adjoint to the Rezk nerve, see e.g.~\cite{Hebestreit2025}, and the triangle it participates in commutes because the triangle of right adjoints commutes.
+The left triangle commutes by \cite[00KY]{Kerodon} and the two squares on the top commute by construction.
+It remains to check that the big trapezoid commutes, i.e.~that the two ways of obtaining an $\infty$-category from a Kan enriched category agree.
+Recall that the two functors